jaxio/celerio-angular-quickstart/README.md

 # Celerio Angular Quickstart

-Generate an Angular 2.4.0 CRUD web application from an existing database schema.
+This project guides you through the steps of generating an Angular 2.4.0 CRUD web application from an existing database schema.

-The quickstart uses a sample H2 database schema.
-Using your own schema is just a matter of configuration.
+To make it convenient, the project uses a sample H2 database schema.
+Using your own database schema and database engine is just a matter of configuration.

-Please follow the instructions from the [quickstart][] folder.
+Please follow the instructions from the [quickstart][] folder to generate and run the project.

+To package the generated project (Java classes + AOT compilation results) in a single jar file and run it, follow the [AOT instructions][].

-You may also browse an already [generated quickstart][] web app.
+You may also browse an already [generated quickstart][] web app source code

 ## About the project